EVERYTHING ABOUT A MOVIE?

 Flamboyant Brit filmmaker Ken Russell ("Women in

-a visually dazzling loopy drug film done in Russell's
+film.
+It's a visually dazzling loopy drug film done in

 creates an unintelligible combo sci-fi and horror

-the senses.
+senses.
 It's a mad scientist flick based on the novel

-Chayefsky, who wanted his name removed from
+Chayefsky, who wanted his name removed from the

-1960's acid trip that goes bonkers and
+1960's acid trip that goes bonkers and makes no

 Eddie Jessup (William Hurt, his film debut) is a smug Harvard psycho-physiologist professor who is studying the human consciousness, who wants to delve into the true inner-self and establish man's links to the universe.
 He treks to rural Mexico and takes a strange brew of an hallucinatory mushroom that's prepared by primitive Indians, resulting in a weird trip that explores his unconscious.
 Eddie returns to campus with the untested complex drug and begins unauthorized experiments in the lab of his uptight colleague Dr. Mason Parrish (Charles Haid), and is monitored by his assistant, Arthur Rosenberg (Bob Balaban), when he begins experimenting by placing himself in an isolation sensory-deprivation tank while on the drug.
 After hooking the boss man up with EEG and EKG wires, Arthur tape records his accounts of what he is experiencing.